vishalbelsare/memori/tests/README.md

-# Memoriai Test Suite
+# Memori Test Suite

-This directory contains comprehensive tests for the Memoriai project, organized into different categories based on their purpose and scope.
+This directory contains comprehensive tests for the Memori project, organized into different categories based on their purpose and scope.

 ## 📁 Test Structure